A Potted Chronology of Llamas in the UK

 - (Alpaca, The Original Peruvian Sheep, Before the Spaniards Invaded South America, for Naturalisation in other Countries.
 Recommended through the Natural History Society of Liverpool in 1839.
 By William Danson of 6, Shaw street, Liverpool.
 Printed by M. Rourke, 3, South John Street, Liverpool, 1852 supplied by Helen Cowie)

 20 March - Auction of llamas transported over 4,000 miles overland from Peru to New York where purchased by British citizen Mr Benjamin Whitehead Gee of Acton, London.
-The Alpaca: Its Introduction Into Australia
+Ledger's The Alpaca: Its Introduction Into Australia

 29 May - 39 llamas arrive in Glasgow? from New York imported by Mr B. W. Gee Illustrated London News